We are open Friday to Monday 10am - 4pm. | 01752 837645

 Capybara

 Capybara are the biggest rodents in the world.
-Hamish and Hoodoo can be seen strutting their stuff in our South American paddock, with their gorgeous babies.
+Our capy family can be seen strutting their stuff in our South American paddock!

 Carpathian Lynx

-Flaviu is a Carpathian lynx (Lynx lynx carpathicus), a subspecies of the European lynx coming from the Carpathian basin (Romania Slovakia and Hungry).
+Flaviu and Emily are Carpathian lynx (Lynx lynx carpathicus), a subspecies of the Eurasian lynx coming from the Carpathian basin (Romania, Slovakia and Hungary).
+They became parents to two kits on Wednesday 29th May.

 Cheetah

-Tibo and Baro are ambassadors for the fastest land mammal in the world.
-You can often see the brothers sat at the top of their mound admiring their kingdom.
+Baro is an ambassador for the fastest land mammal in the world.
+You can often see him sat at the top of his enclosure’s mound admiring his kingdom.

 Gelada

 Geladas are the last surviving species of grazing primate.
-Come and meet our bachelor group, Bruno, Kwame and Soloman.
+Come and meet our non-breeding group, Bruno, Kwame and Soloman.

 Iberian Wolf